datajutsu-jpl/power_Learn/README.md

 Bar Chart

- - Step 22 : created bar chart for showcasing the count of patients with the admission type and test result. create seperately for admission type and reult and created bookmarks using the added an chart functionality  switching between the visuals.
+ - Step 22 : created bar chart for showcasing the count of patients with the admission type and test result. create seperately for admission type and result and created bookmarks using the added an chart functionality  switching between the visuals.

  - Step 23 : created bar chart for viualizin count of patients by age group added text box for name of the visuals